-A better understanding of the weak interaction at low Q^2 (1 to 3 GeV2) is of great importance in understanding low energy neutrino interactions, which in turn are needed to determine neutrino masses and couplings through neutrino oscillation experiments [18-21].
-Neutrino oscillations in the channel $\nu{\mu} \rightarrow \nu{\tau}$ will be studied by τ production from neutrinos at underground neutrino telescopes like AMANDA, ANTARES, BAIKAL, and NESTOR, and with long base-line accelerator experiments like ICARUS, MINOS, MINER ν A, MONOLITH, and OPERA.
+A better understanding of the weak interaction at low Q^2 (1 to 3 GeV2) is of great importance in understanding low energy neutrino interactions, which in turn are needed to determine neutrino masses and couplings through neutrino oscillation experiments [19-21].
+Neutrino oscillations in the channel $\nu{\mu} \rightarrow \nu{\tau}$ will be studied by τ production from neutrinos at underground neutrino telescopes like AMANDA, ANTARES, BAIKAL, and NESTOR, and with long base-line accelerator experiments like ICARUS, MINOS, MINER νA , MONO-LITH, and OPERA.
 Future high-accuracy experiments such as NO ν A and T2K will require even better knowledge of neutrino cross sections.
 In most experiments, the neutrinos have sufficient energy so that the excitation of nucleon resonances is possible.
 To go from the τ yield to incident neutrino flux, one needs accurate predictions for the cross section integrated over the neutrino energy spectrum.
-This involves the three charged current structure functions W_1, W_2 , and W_3 .
+This involves the three charged current structure functions W_1 , W_2 , and W_3 .
 Using isospin symmetry, W_1 and W_2 can be related to measurements using inclusive unpolarized electron scattering, and essentially depend on a knowledge of the hadronic vector current.
 PV electron scattering places additional constraints on the structure functions because of the very different weighting of isoscalar and isovector amplitudes compared to unpolarized scattering.
-Spin-averaged scattering is highly dominated by the u quarks, while PV scattering has relatively strong d quark contributions.
-Also, PV scattering is somewhat sensitive to the axial nucleon current.
+In addition, PV scattering has some sensitivity to the axial nucleon current.
 Modeling of neutrino cross sections requires assumptions such as PCAC to relate vector and axial currents that may break down with increasing energy, so experimental constraints from PV scattering are useful [21-24].
-The role of duality in the weak current has been discussed in the literature [19, 25, 26], and can be tested with the present proposal.
+The role of duality in the weak current has been discussed in the literature [20, 25, 26], and can be tested with the present proposal.

-Our proposed measurements at the 4% level for twelve roughly evenly spaced W values from threshold through the resonance region and slightly into the DIS region (W = 2.1 GeV) will provide powerful constraints on the models used to predict the neutrino cross sections, and complement the direct measurements planned at MINER ν A [19].
+Our proposed measurements at the 4% level for twelve roughly evenly spaced W values from threshold through the resonance region and slightly into the DIS region (W = 2.1 GeV) should be useful in building confidence in the models used to predict the neutrino cross sections, and complement the direct measurements planned at MINER ν A [20].